Getting There & Away

 - There are only 500 of these passes available - they have been introduced to reduce the amount of traffic congestion on Friday, while also giving a slow warm up to the festival for those who have the freedom to arrive on a Thursday and want to snag a great campsite.

 - A limited range of activities will be available on Thursday - the market area, swimming beach and Tea Lounge will be open but all other areas will be closed until the main festival programme starts on Friday 16 November.

 General Vehicle Passes

-- These passes are purchased when you arrive to the festival gate and are available for $25 - roughly $5 per passenger
+- These passes can be pre-purchased online or bought when you arrive to the festival gate and are available for $30 - roughly $7 per passenger

 - The pass includes entry for your vehicle to the festival, carbon offset of your travel to/from the event via TreeCreds, and a drug & alcohol testing kit to be used prior to your drive home.